Layer Management

 zip -r python-layer.zip python/

-import requests # Directly import dependencies from the layer
+import requests # Directly import dependencies in the layer

 def main_handler(event, context):